6.5.4 Oracle Essbase - Mapping Data Points to Essbase

 Drag and drop

 Using drag-and-drop you can assign Essbase dimension members to single cells, entire rows and columns and entire tables.
-For each Essbase connection created, Report Authority will download present the metadata in the Automation panel:
+For each Essbase connection created, DPM Authority will download present the metadata in the Automation panel:

 Table rows and columns